 During 2006, the focus of the RTWG was on development of alternatives for remediation of the mine site.
 A draft of an alternatives study was reviewed with NDEP, the EPA and the Rio Tinto Trustees and the alternatives have essentially been reduced to the following: (1) tailings stabilization and long-term water treatment; and (2) removal of the tailings.
 As of December 31, 2008, the estimated costs of the available remediation alternatives currently range from approximately \$10.0 million to \$30.5 million.
 In recognition of the potential for an NRD claim, the parties are actively pursuing a global settlement that would include the EPA and encompass both the remedial action and the NRD issues.
-In 2008, the RTWG parties met for formal mediation on two occasions to resolve differences over the allocation of any negotiated remedy.
-The mediation resulted in substantial progress, and the members of the RTWG are still negotiating an allocation.
+In 2008, the RTWG parties met for formal mediation resulted in substantial progress, and the members of the RTWG are still negotiating an allocation.
 Additionally, the RTWG and RTAG met most recently in December 2008 to discuss appropriate terms for a global settlement based on the latest investigation results.
 While a global settlement has not been finalized, we expect an agreement will be reached in 2009.
-We have increased our reserve most recently in 2008 by \$5.2 million to reflect revised cleanup estimates and cost allocation associated with our anticipated share of the eventual remediation costs based on a consideration of the various remedial measures and related cost estimates.
-The expense was included in Selling, general and administrative expenses on the Statements of Consolidated Operations.
+We have increased our reserve most recently in 2008 by \$5.2 million to reflect revised cleanup estimates and cost allocation associated with our anticipated share of the eventual remediation costs based on a consideration of the various remedial measures and related cost estimates The expense was included in Selling, general and administrative expenses on the Statements of Consolidated Operations.